AllyYL/casestudy/src/projects/bloom.md

 The nature of pattern making—starting with broad foundations and gradually layering in precision—calls for a blend of CUIs and GUIs, each serving distinct roles in the workflow.

 <div class="quote">
-    For detailed technical elements, I would rather hire a pattern maker, as these details are difficult to communicate through text to an AI, however, hiring a pattern maker is costly at roughly $200/hour, so any time-saving solutions are valuable.
+    For detailed technicals, I would rather hire a pattern maker, as these details are difficult to communicate through text to an AI, however, hiring a pattern maker is costly at roughly $200/hour, so any time-saving solutions are valuable.
 </div>
 <br>